azronaftara/vscode-clean-workspace-theme/README.md

 # vscode-clean-workspace-theme
-Best VS Code Clean Workspace Theme to focused your activity and reduce some distraction
+Best VS Code Clean Workspace Theme to focused your activity and reduce some distractions

 # Before